 The general rules that apply to our data retention are as follows:

-- Where you have contacted us, but we have given no advice and made no referral to a third-party organisation then 12 months
+- Where you have contacted us, but we have made no referral then 12 months.

-- Where you have contacted us, we have given no advice but have made no referral to a third-party organisation then 3 years
+- Where you have contacted us, and we have made a referral then 3 years.

 THIRD PARTY LINKS